 Technological features of telephone systems also contributed to the development of certain cultural practices.
 The fact that the phone allowed oral communication without visual contact created a kind of intimacy which people previously had not experienced (Barrett 1940, p.
 129).
 However, these features had some drawbacks as well.
 Having a conversation ear to ear did not always create the desired intimacy.
-It was reported in some scientific journals Hopkins, Partiting this modes of communication some times generated insecurity, especially Downloaded when the press, 1998, https://doi.org/10.2999/SexMachineSenerated insecurity, especially Downloaded when the person calling was unknown ("Action at a Distance" 1914, p.
-30).
+It was reported in some scientific journals that this mode of communication sometimes generated insecurity, especially when the person calling was unknown ("Action at a Distance" 1914, p.
+39).